2013 enlargement of the European Union: Public opinion

 Croatian public opinion was divided on EU accession.
 Opinion polling for the EU referendum showed the population was mostly in favour of joining.
 Public support ranged from a high of 80% to lows of 26–38%.
-Political analyst Višeslav Raos cited the economic problems within the EU among the factors: "[Croatians] know that the European Union is not a remedy to all economic and social problems.
+Political analyst Višeslav Raos cited the euro area crisis among the factors: "[Croatians] know that the European Union is not a remedy to all economic and social problems.
 So the EU itself is in a sort of crisis, and that reflects on Croatia's accession."
 The government announced an information campaign to reverse the drop in support.

 A referendum was held in Croatia on 22 January 2012 on joining the European Union, and the result was 66% approval to join, though the turnout was low at 43.51%.